Clinical Therapy vs. Mental Performance Coaching: What You Need to Know

 What Is Mental Health Therapy?

 Mental health therapy (or simply “therapy”) addresses emotional distress, psychological challenges, and trauma.
-Whether you're grappling with anxiety, depression, relationship issues, or unresolved past experiences, therapy helps you heal.
+Whether you're grappling with anxiety, depression, relationship issues, or unresolved past experiences, therapy helps you process your experiences and develop the coping skills necessary to heal, increase quality of life, and move forward from personal issues that may be holding you back.

 Key features include:

-Clinical training and credentials: Therapists must hold state licenses (e.g., LPC, LCPC) and follow evidence-based protocols—like CBT or EMDR—often covered by insurance.
+Clinical training and credentials: Therapists must hold state licenses (e.g., LPC, LCPC) and follow evidence-based protocols—like Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Acceptance & Commitment Therapy (ACT)—often covered by insurance.

-Healing and insight: Therapy explores emotional patterns, past traumas, and coping mechanisms—building self-awareness and emotional resilience.
+Healing and insight: Therapy explores emotional patterns, past traumas, and coping mechanisms—building self-awareness and emotional resilience through helping you become more self-aware of the patterns leading to dysfunction, while creating new, more effective coping patterns.

 Focus on mental health diagnoses: Works toward alleviating symptoms, improving daily functioning, and addressing issues like depression, anxiety, or burnout .